w3c/secure-payment-confirmation/scope.md

 ### Authentication different merchant

-* Having enrolled an authenticator previously with her bank (either out-of-band or during a transaction on any merchant site), Alice is shopping on an unrelated merchant site.
+* Having enrolled an authenticator previously with her bank (e.g., while mobile banking or during a transaction on any merchant site), Alice is shopping on an unrelated merchant site.
 * During checkout, Alice selects the same instrument and is prompted (e.g., during an EMV&reg; 3-D Secure step up) to authenticate by using the enrolled authenticator.

-### Authentication with out-of-band authenticator

-* While mobile banking, Alice enrolls the authenticator in her phone to be used with all her credit cards issued by this bank.
-* While shopping on a desktop browser, Alice initiates a checkout.
-* She receives a push notification on her phone to authenticate with that device for the transaction.
-At the same time, on her desktop she sees a message informing her to authenticate via her phone.
-* She opens up the bank Web site on the browser on her phone, which displays the payment confirmation user experience.
-* Upon successful authentication, the checkout experience on her desktop successfully completes.

 ### Enrollment for both payment authentication and account login